techhazard/multidocker/README.md

 - [ ] Use readline in interactive mode
 - [ ] Shell-like history in interactive mode
 - [ ] Upgrade to python 3.7 to use the improved `subprocess.run`
+- [ ] Check if example actually works